Dr Kate Franklin

 Teaching

-I am the MA Course Director for Medieval History for the 2019-2020 academic year.
-I am committed to centering on the global and interdisciplinary, interrogating the Middle Ages as a place in text, landscape, architecture, sense, and memory.
+I am the Course Director for the outgoing MA in Medieval History, and on the new Interdisciplinary MA in Medieval Studies.
+I am committed to centering on the global and interdisciplinary, and to interrogating the Middle Ages as a place in text, landscape, architecture, sense, and memory.

 Blood and Faith: Violence, Religion and Heresy in Medieval and early modern Europe (BA level 6)

-- The Silk Road: Imagining Global Cultures from the Middle Ages to UNESCO and BRI (SSHC477S7)
+The Silk Road: Imagining Global Cultures from the Middle Ages to UNESCO and the BRI (MA)

 -